-Implant & Surgical Dentistry
+Implant & Surgical Dentistry in Puyallup

 Our smiles are designed to withstand the test of time.
 Even so, teeth, gums, and other soft tissues can still fall vulnerable to damage, severe decay, and infection.
 If your smile is suffering from the repercussions of an accident, trauma, disease, or tooth loss, Dr. Pedraum Heydari, DMD and his highly skilled and compassionate team at Smiles Solutions can provide expert resolution with dental implant and surgical dentistry.